Knoxville Academy of Music Office Staff

 Judy spent 28 years at University School of Nashville, teaching choirs in grades five through twelve, music history and music theory, She also worked with students in both high school and middle school musicals, and her choirs performed in such venues as Carnegie Hall, Lincoln Center, and Disney World's Candlelight Processional.
 Professional memberships have included Tennessee Music Educators Association, Middle Tennessee Vocal Association, American Choral Directors Association, and Presbyterian Association of Musicians.
 Judy earned a Bachelor of Arts in Music with keyboard emphasis from Peabody College and a Master of Education from Tennessee State University.
 She currently serves as Music Director at Bethel Presbyterian Church in Kingston, Tennessee, where she plays piano and organ for worship and directs choir and handbells.
 Sharing her love of music with others is one of her greatest joys in life!

-Natalie is a vocal instructor here at Knoxville Academy.
-This fall she will be graduating with her Associate of Arts, majoring in music, and plans to go for her bachelors.
+Natalie teaches voice, beginner piano, and music appreciation lessons here at Knoxville Academy of Music.
+She is a 2023 graduate, earning her Associate of fine Arts, majoring in music, and will continue her schooling to become a music therapist.
 In the meantime, she has gained very valuable experience earning 12 certifications in child care as a preschool teacher, directing full cover band groups, and teaching vocal lessons.
-She has been giving music lessons for five years.
-Natalie started performing when she was in elementary school, and has been playing gigs around east Tennessee for the last 7 years.
-She is currently the lead singer of two bands, ‘Kategory 5’ and ‘The Rocket Science Band’.
-She often sits in or collaborates with different Knoxville musicians, like ‘The Nick Horner family’ and has solo shows where she accompanies herself on guitar or piano.
+She has been teaching (public and private) lessons for six years.
+Natalie started performing when she was in elementary school, and has played gigs around east Tennessee for the last 7 years.
+She is currently lead singer of two bands, “Second Wind” and ‘The Rocket Science Band’.
+She often sits in or collaborates with different musicians, like ‘The Nick Horner Family Band’, and has solo shows where she accompanies herself on guitar or piano.
 She loves getting to work in a musical environment, and especially enjoys working with kids.
 Her goal is to help her students find confidence in their individuality, and enhance their talent and creativity.